 “OK, this cake: AMAZING.
 I have to tell you, the strawberries were out of this world.”— Rebecca —

-How to Make Strawberry Almond Skillet Cake
+How to Make EASY Strawberry Cake from Scratch

 - Eggs.
 Adds richness and contributes to the cake’s structure.